ChrisVee/learningJournal/README.md

-I built this learning journal using HTML, CSS (grid, flex), and will add some JS soon.
+I built a learning journal using HTML, CSS (grid, flex), and Javascript.
+I'm using this to document my progress while completing the Scrimba Frontend Developer Bootcamp.

 live site: https://chris-viglietta-learning-journal.netlify.app/